Durus-R/mq_bot/README.md

 Still under production!

-Please take a look on the Terms of Usage for the Losungen.
+Please take a look on the Wiki.